-Taking precautions may not be the first thing in mind, especially when you are meeting a romantic prospect online or in-person.
-Whether you've been on a few dates or have been dating for a while, here are ten tips to could save your life this summer.
+When you're caught up in the furore surrounding a new date, taking precautions may not be the first thing that springs to mind, especially when you are meeting a romantic prospect in person.
+Whether you’ve been on a few dates or have been dating for a while, here are 10 online dating tips that could save your life and keep you safe this summer.

 Let friends know where you are

 Whether you are going out for a quick coffee date at your local cafe or a fancy dinner for two, always inform your friends, roommates and family members when you plan to go on the date.
 Give them information about where you’re going, who you are going with (including any phone numbers, names, registration plates, etc.,) and when you plan on getting home.

 If your plans change for any reason throughout the night, let them know via a text or phone call right away.
 While this may sound like a nuisance or over dramatic, not alerting your friends or family on your whereabouts can be disastrous if something bad were to happen.

 Whether you met online or through mutual friends, bringing your own car can come in handy when you are looking for a way to leave your date early.
 Of course we hope you don't want to leave your exciting date early, but you never know what could happen.

 Having your own car allows you to set the tone and pace of your date once it’s over.
 If you don’t have your own transportation, try using a taxi, car app service or take public transport if possible.